 Any credentials that you add in your profile page are also available in your project settings page.

-Note that Iterative Studio uses the credentials only to read plots/metrics files if they are not saved in Git.
+Note that DVC Studio uses the credentials only to read plots/metrics files if they are not saved in Git.
 It does not access any other data in your remote storage.
 And you do not need to provide the credentials if any DVC data remote is not used in your Git repository.

 If your Git history has old commits that are not relevant to your project anymore, you can set a cut-off date so that these outdated commits are not imported in your project.
 Your old commits will remain in your Git repository, but will not over-crowd your projects any more.
 This will let you focus on recent experiments, metrics and plots.